Harmala ibn Kahil

 Harmala ibn Kahil (حرملة بن كاهل) was an archer at the Umayyad side at the Battle of Karbala.
 He was the killer of Ali al-Asghar ibn Husayn, the great-grandchild of Muhammad, on 10 October, 61 AH (680 CE).

 When Imam Al-Husayn had lost all hope against the enemy at the Battle of Karbala, he came out riding on a horse and asked for water for his six months old child Ali al-Asghar who was dying of thirst.
 Hurmala sent a three-headed arrow flying into the little child's throat.

+According to shi'i sources, when Harmala was finally caught by Mukhtar al-Thaqafi, after the battle, his arms and legs were severed and he was burnt alive.